Connect to Cassandra using CQL shell within Kubernetes Cluster

 Submit DDL and DML commands to the connected Cassandra database

-1. First, create a keyspace.
+1. Create a keyspace.

-In the CREATE KEYSPACE command, remember to specify the relevant datacenter name.
+You must specify the relevant datacenter name.
 In this example, as defined by the provided YAML, it is dc1.

-cqlsh> CREATE KEYSPACE IF NOT EXISTS cycling WITH replication = { 'class' : 'NetworkTopologyStrategy', 'dc1' : '3' };
+CREATE KEYSPACE IF NOT EXISTS cycling WITH replication = { 'class' : 'NetworkTopologyStrategy', 'dc1' : '3' };

-2. Define a table.
+2. Define a table:

-cqlsh> CREATE TABLE IF NOT EXISTS cycling.cyclist_semi_pro (
+CREATE TABLE IF NOT EXISTS cycling.cyclist_semi_pro (

 id int,